View the complete 2023-2024 curriculum guide here.

 This course explores the rich diversity of political systems in our world.

-This course expands the broad introduction to computer science offered by Software Development and Applied computer science.
+This course expands the broad introduction to computer science offered by Software Development and Applied computer science providing a general background for further study in the field.

 Honors Economics: Microeconomics & Macroeconomics